Kansas City Police Station Number 4

 The Kansas City Police Station Number 4 in Kansas City, Missouri, was built in 1916.
 It was listed on the National Register of Historic Places in 2005.

 It was designed by architects Clarence K. Birdsall and Edgar P. Madorie in Mission Revival style.

 It has also been known as Kansas City Elevator Manufacturing Company, as Tood Jack Co., as Turner Elevator Manufacturing Co., and as Works Progress Administration Office.

+Popular culture

+Kansas City Police Station Number 4 plays a prominent role in the historical fiction book series 'Illicit Spirits' by Sarah A. Morris.